 The minerals plan covers land-use planning matters in relation to minerals development across the ten Greater Manchester districts and includes detailed criteria based policies, as well as policies covering areas of search and mineral safeguarding areas.
 The document includes a set of development control polices which will assist in the consideration of minerals planning applications, as well as a set of plans identifying areas of search for minerals and mineral safeguarding areas for each of the ten districts.

 The minerals plan text together with its associated adoption statement, the sustainability appraisal strategic environmental assessment and its associated adoption statement, and the inspector's report can be downloaded below.
 The key maps of most relevance to Salford can also be downloaded below.
-The remaining maps, together with all documents which formed part of the Minerals Plan examination library can be accessed from the archived minerals plan website.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.